Do you have an affinity for numbers? How would you like to be your own boss with a remote bookkeeping business?

-While I feel that this business model is perfect for an introvert, you do need to be able to communicate with your client.
-Of course, there are creative ways to do this, but most people do a phone consultation, so it’s important to have communication skills.
+While I feel that this business model is perfect for an introvert, you do need to be able to communicate with your clients.
+Of course, there are creative ways to do this, but most people do a phone consultation, so it’s important to have good communication skills.

 Tell us what a typical workday looks like for you.

 At this point, my workdays look a lot different than they did when I first started.

 Then, I was busy with client work and marketing anytime my kids went down for naps or were having some independent playtime.
 Now I have two bookkeepers helping out, so I rarely do client work, unless they get stumped.

 I also recently decided to send my youngest to daycare so I could focus more on my business.
 I spend my days now working on ways to innovate my practice with new offerings, creating new content and training, and marketing to get new clients.